-29.1.3.2.2.(b)-Assessments and Re_assessments - Includes initial assessments, interim assessments, three year reviews, and other special education assessments as needed.
-Unit members who have to complete more than (five) 5 assessments (initials, supplemental, and triennials) in a particular year will be provided one (1) day of release time for each additional (five) 5 assessments (initial, annual or, triannual assessments).

-29.1.3.2.3(c).
-IEP Management Responsibilities - Includes program development, coordination of services, parent communication related to the IEP, annual review, progress monitoring and reporting, behavioral assessments, manifestation determinations, and behavior plans.

-29.1.3.2.4.(d) Preparation Time - Includes time within the instructional day to prepare instruction.

-29.1.3.2.5.(e) Directing the Work of Paraprofessionals - Includes directing work, training and planning for one to one aides, and other paraprofessionals.

-29.1.3.2.6.(f) Other Special Education Assignments - Includes lunch or recess supervision of special education students, special education bus duty and RTI duties.
+- 29.1.4.3.
+IEP Management Responsibilities Includes program development, coordination of services, parent communication related to the IEP, annual review, progress monitoring and reporting, behavioral assessments, manifestation determinations, and behavior plans. - 29.1.4.4.
+Preparation Time Includes time within the instructional day to prepare instruction. - 29.1.4.5.
+Directing the Work of Paraprofessionals Includes directing work, training and planning for one to one aides, and other paraprofessionals. - 29.1.4.6.
+Other Special Education Assignments Includes lunch or recess supervision of special education students, special education bus duty and RTI duties. - 29.1.3.6.

-29.1.3.3.
 Workloads shall be equitable at school/work sites.
-The requirement that workloads be equitably distributed at work/school sites, based on application of the Elements of Special Education Workload in Section 29.1.3.2.
+The requirement that workloads be equitably distributed at work/school sites, based on application of the Elements of Special Education Workload in Section 29.1.3.2. - 29.1.3.7.

-29.1.3.4.
 The site administrator shall assign, in consultation with special education certificated staff, students to case managers in a way that best serves students and provides for a positive work environment.
 If a certificated special education teacher has a concern about inequity in their workload, she/he may meet together with the administrator to discuss the situation and collaboratively resolve the concern.
-In such cases, the workload formula form in Appendix L shall be completed by the teachers at the school/work site and shall be used as a basis for determining the most equitable workload distribution at that site.
+In such cases, the workload formula form in Appendix L shall be completed by the teachers at the school/work site and shall be used as a basis for determining the most equitable workload distribution at that site. - 29.1.3.8.

-29.1.3.5.
 In the event that a concern regarding the equitable distribution of workloads at a school/work site cannot be resolved at the site level through 29.1.3.4 above, then the concern may be presented for resolution to the Workload Committee.
-[AS3]

 29.1.4.
+29.1.5.
 General Provisions of Services.

-No special education teacher shall be required to substitute for a general education co-teacher, unless authorized by existing provisions of this Agreement.
+No special education teacher shall be required to substitute for a general education coteacher, unless authorized by existing provisions of this Agreement.

 29.1.5.
+29.1.6.
 IEP Meetings.

-The District agrees to make every effort within the limitations of state and federal law to ensure that:

-- a) -IEP meetings not occur beyond the eight (8)-hour workday referenced in Section 8.5, - b) and that no more than three (3) meetings per month extend beyond the six (6) hour and thirty-five (35) minutes on-site workday referenced in Section 8.5.1. - After securing prior approval from the unit member's supervisor to schedule the meeting beyond the eight (8)-hour workday, unit members shall be compensated at their pro-rata rate for any required IEP meetings that take place beyond the eight (8)-hour work day.
-[AS4]
+The District agrees to make every effort within the limitations of state and federal law to ensure that IEP meetings not occur beyond the eight (8)-hour workday referenced in Section 8.5, and that no more than three (3) meetings per month extend beyond the six (6) hour and thirty-five (35) minutes on-site workday referenced in Section 8.5.1.
+After securing prior approval from the unit member's supervisor to schedule the meeting beyond the eight (8)-hour workday, unit members shall be compensated at their pro-rata rate for any required IEP meetings that take place beyond the eight (8)-hour work day.

-Section 29.2: JOINT SPECIAL EDUCATION WORKLOAD COMMITTEE
+Section 29.2: WORKLOAD JOINT SPECIAL EDUCATION COMMITTEE

 Special education workloads referenced in this Article, shall be monitored by the Joint Workload Committee in accordance with Section 29.3.
-The A Joint Special Education Committee shall be comprised of four (4) individuals appointed by the Association and four (4) individuals appointed by the District shall meet to monitor the Special Education Program and allow for consultation on, and discussion of special education issues.
+A Joint Special Education The Committee shall be comprised of four (4) individuals appointed by the Association and four (4) individuals appointed by the District shall meet to consult on and discuss Special Education issues. including but not limited to recommendations from the WestEd study.